 Why it happens

 The brain tends to minimize the effort necessary to complete routine tasks.
-When making decisions — especially ones involving probability — certain memories and knowledge jump out to replace the complicated task of calculating statistics.
+When making decisions—especially ones involving probability—certain memories and knowledge jump out at us to replace the demanding task of calculating statistics.
 Some memories leave a lasting impression because they connect to emotional triggers.
 Others seem familiar because they align with the way we process the world, such as recognizing words by their first letter.
 Either way, we tend to overestimate how often these memories come more easily to mind happen, even if they are quite rare.

 Sensational news stories seem much more likely to occur than unremarkable (yet dangerous) activities.
-The availability heuristic skews the distribution of fear towards events that leave a lasting mental impression due to their graphic content or unexpected occurrence versus comparatively dangerous yet more probable events.
+The availability heuristic skews the distribution of fear towards events that leave a lasting mental impression due to their graphic content or unexpected occurrence versus comparatively dangerous and probable events that are not as distinctive.

 How to avoid it